Xi Jinping: Vice presidency

-Xi was appointed to the nine-man PSC after the 17th Party Congress in October 2007.
-He was ranked above Li Keqiang, an indication that he was going to succeed Hu Jintao as China's next leader.
-In addition, Xi served in the CCP's Central Secretariat.
+Immediately after the 17th Party Congress, Xi was elected by the first plenary session of the 17th Central Committee to be the 6th-ranking member of the Politburo Standing Committee on 22 October 2007.
+In addition, Xi became a member of the 17th Secretariat.
+He also led the Central Leading Group for Party Building and the Central Hong Kong and Macau Affairs Leading Group, as well as being the deputy leader of the Central Foreign Affairs Leading Group.
+He was ranked above Li Keqiang in the PSC, an indication that he was going to succeed Hu Jintao as China's next leader.
 This assessment was further supported at the first session of the 11th National People's Congress in March 2008, when Xi was elected as vice president of China.

 Following his elevation, Xi held a broad range of portfolios.
 He was put in charge of the comprehensive preparations for the 2008 Summer Olympics in Beijing, as well as being the central government's leading figure in Hong Kong and Macau affairs.
-In addition, he also became the president of the Central Party School, the CCP's icadre-training and ideological education school.
-In the wake of the 2008 Sichuan earthquake, Xi visited disaster areas in Shaanxi and Gansu.
-After the Olympics, Xi was assigned the post of committee chair for the preparations of the 60th Anniversary Celebrations of the founding of the PRC.
+In addition, he also became the president of the Central Party School, the CCP's cadre-training and ideological education school.
+In the wake of the 2008 Sichuan earthquake, Xi visited Shaanxi, which was also hit by the earthquake.
+After the Olympics, Xi was assigned the post of committee chair for the preparations of celebrations for the 60th anniversary of the People's Republic of China.
 He was also reportedly at the helm of a top-level CCP committee dubbed the 6521 Project, which was charged with ensuring social stability during a series of politically sensitive anniversaries in 2009.
+Following the July 2009 Ürümqi riots, Xi was put in charge to restore order, aided by security chief Zhou Yongkang.
+Xi also took active part in diplomacy, visiting various countries as vice president.